buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.22.0 =
+- Capture amount incorrect [BP-997]
+- fix Fatal error: Uncaught Error: Call to a member function get_total() on null gateway-buckaroo.php on line 101
+- Afterpay transaction can't be placed successfully (invisible error) [BP-998]
+- Buckaroo plugin conflicts with a other plugin (Fliuentform) after our latest update [BP-999]

 = 2.21.0 =
 - Make it possible to set the minimum and maximum amount for a payment method to be displayed [BP-926]